Identifying the matrix ring: algorithms for quaternion algebras and quadratic forms: Identifying the matrix ring

 For problem (\textsf{ExhibitPoint}), we will make use of the following related problem.

 \begin{prob}[\textsf{SquareRoot}] Given $a \in F^{\times 2}$, output $b \in F^\times$ such that $b^2=a$. \end{prob}

 We have two cases.
-First, if $q$ is even, then one can solve Problem \probsf{SquareRoot} in deterministic polynomial time (by repeated squaring, since $q-1=\#\F_{2^r}^\times$ is odd); for a conic in normalized form (\ref{Qxyzchar2}), this is already sufficient to solve Problem \probsf{ExhibitPoint}.
+First, if $q$ is even, then one can solve Problem \probsf{SquareRoot} in deterministic polynomial time (by repeated squaring, since $q-1=\#\F_{2^r}^\times$ is odd); for a conic in the form given in Example \ref{quatisnonsing}, given up to scaling by $x^2+by^2+byz+abz^2$ with $a,b \in \F_q$ and $b \neq 0$, this is already sufficient to solve Problem \probsf{ExhibitPoint}.
 If $q$ is odd, then there exists a deterministic polynomial-time algorithm to solve (\textsf{ExhibitPoint}) over $\F_q$ by work of van de Woestijne \cite{Christiaan}.
 There also exists a probabilistic polynomial-time algorithm, which intersects the conic with a random line and then calls (\textsf{SquareRoot}), and there is a probabilistic polynomial-time algorithm to solve (\textsf{SquareRoot}) but no deterministic such algorithm (without further assumption of a generalized Riemann hypothesis).
 The latter algorithm is extremely efficient in practice.

 \begin{rmk} It would also be interesting to study the corresponding problem where $\M_2(F)$ is replaced by another quaternion algebra $B'$: in other words, to test if two quaternion algebras $B$, $B'$ over $F$ are isomorphic and, if so, to compute an explicit isomorphism.
 Since the reduced norm is determined by the standard involution on a quaternion algebra, and this involution is unique, it follows that if $B \cong B'$ then $\nrd_B \cong \nrd_{B'}$; in fact, this is an equivalence even when restricted to the trace zero subspace \cite{Lam}.
 Therefore one is led to consider the problem of determining if two quadratic forms are isometric and, if so, to compute an explicit isometry. \end{rmk}